A mock environment contains all services that you’re going to use for your project or release.

 HTTP/1.1 500 Server Error ...
 The environment [MockMotor SelfTest (Disabled)] is archived and doesn't handle any traffic ...

-For troubleshooting purposes, you may want to see all the requests that are coming into the environment, and what responses are handling those requests.
+For troubleshooting purposes, you may want to see all the requests that are coming into the environment, and what reactions are handling those requests.
 When enabled, the execution log provides you with this information.

 Note, however, that it has some, although minor, performance impact.
 If you’re running a high TPS test, consider disabling the execution log for the duration of the test.